arsam31/SAAC02-Notes/README.md

 needs to be trusted by the key.
 - It sets up this chain of trust from the key to the account to IAM and then to an IAM user, if they're granted any identity permissions.
+- **Role Separation** allow you to grant the permission to one group to encrypt data, and another group to decrypt that data

 ### KMS Key Demo